Out of all of the incredible tools Facebook has created for marketers, perhaps the most useful is the Facebook Pixel.

-In this post, we’re going to go over everything you need to know about the Facebook Pixel, including what you can do with it, how to install it, and tools that can make the process a little easier!
+In this post, we’re going to go over everything you need to know about the Facebook Pixel, including what you can do with it, how to install it, tools that can help, and how to sidestep new pixel limitations caused by privacy concerns and updates.

-- Track the number of conversions e.g. newsletter signups or purchases, the cost per conversion (CPA) and the conversion rate (CVR).
+- Track the number of conversions like newsletter signups or purchases, the cost per conversion (CPA) and the conversion rate (CVR).

 - Revenue reporting: most e-commerce carts can pass the actual order value back to Facebook.
-This allows you to measure return on ad spend (ROAS) which is often more important than the cost per sale.
+This allows you to measure return on ad spend (ROAS).

 - Analyze your sales funnel.
 For example, at AdEspresso we might analyze Leads > Trials > Purchases as our customer journey.
 In e-commerce you would look at the number of products viewed and compare to the number of add to carts, the number of checkouts initiated and the number of purchases.
 If the conversion rate is lower than expected at any stage that’s where you can focus your efforts when refining the sales funnel.